Four key highlights from our Competitive Healthcare UX Benchmark

 Great user experience matters for digital experiences across all industries yet many websites catering to the health insurance market fall short.

-Today we’re comparing four such healthcare websites across multiple US states, based on their usability, trust & credibility, loyalty, appearance and task success.
+In this UX benchmarking report we’re comparing four such healthcare websites across multiple US states, based on their usability, trust & credibility, loyalty, appearance and task success.

 For a deeper dive into the results, you can join Kuldeep Kelkar, Vice President, User Experience Consulting & Professional Services, and Dana Bishop, Senior User Experience Researcher, as they discuss the complete UX Benchmarking Study via our on-demand webinar: Competitive UX Benchmarking: How Four Healthcare Insurance Sites Scored Across the Board.